River Boyne: Boyne Canal

 The Boyne Navigation is a series of canals running roughly parallel to the main river from Oldbridge near Drogheda to Navan.
 The navigation, owned by An Taisce and mostly derelict, is being restored to navigable status by the Inland Waterways Association of Ireland.
 The canal at Oldbridge, which runs through the Battle of the Boyne site, was the first to be restored.

 Prehistoric art

 A rock that showed indications of being prehistoric art was found in August 2013.
 Cliadh O'Gibne reported through the Archaeological Survey of Ireland that a boulder with geometric carvings had been found in Donore, County Meath.

 Ancient log-boat

-Workers from the Boyne Fishermen's Rescue and Recovery Service (BFRRS), near Drogheda, County Louth, were performing one of its regular operations to remove shopping trolleys from the Boyne, in May 2013, when they discovered an ancient log-boat, which experts believe may be 5000 years old.
+Workers from the Boyne Fishermen's Rescue and Recovery Service (BFRRS), near Drogheda, were performing one of its regular operations to remove shopping trolleys from the Boyne, in May 2013, when they discovered an ancient log-boat, which experts believe may be 5000 years old.
 Initial examination by an underwater archaeologist suggested that it could be very rare because, unlike other log-boats found here, it has oval shapes on the upper edge that could have held oars.
 Investigations were ongoing as of 2013.